lap1nou/db-assets/README.md

 # 📂 DBAssets
-DBAssets is a tool to quickly store and retrieve compromised credentials / hosts, the goal is to ease the management of credentials / hosts during a penetration testing engagment or a CTF.
+DBAssets is a tool to quickly store and retrieve compromised credentials and hosts; the goal is to ease the management of credentials and hosts during a penetration testing engagement or a CTF.

-Once an asset is selected from the TUI, the informations can be accessed through environnment variable and don't need to be typed over and over.
+Once an asset is selected from the TUI, the information can be accessed through environment variables and doesn't need to be typed over and over.

 For CLI usage, see [Wiki](WIKI.md)